tolefab/dbnomics-gitlab-ci/README.md

 It also defines a `Dockerfile` allowing Docker Hub to build a container image for us.
 Unfortunately, Docker Hub is only compatible with GitHub for now, and DBnomics is hosted on its own [GitLab platform](https://git.nomics.world/).
 That's why we created a mirror of this project [on GitHub](https://github.com/dbnomics/dbnomics-gitlab-ci), but the real home is [on DBnomics GitLab](https://git.nomics.world/dbnomics/dbnomics-gitlab-ci).

-The Docker image is referenced in `gitlab-ci.template.yml` with the line `image: dbnomics/dbnomics-gitlab-ci:latest`.
+The Docker image is referenced in `.gitlab-ci.yml` files of each fetcher, with the line `image: dbnomics/dbnomics-gitlab-ci:latest`.

 ## Obtain the private token